 Public notice is made through the SRF Loan Program website, www.srf.in.gov.
-The CWSRF Loan Program has public noticed the IUP on the SRF Loan Program website from September 8, 2023, through September 29, 2023.
-The IUP was amended on June 1, 2024, to include final allotment amounts in each grant program, previously included as estimates.
-No substantive changes were made aside from these adjustments.
+The CWSRF Loan Program has public noticed the IUP on the SRF Loan Program website from September 10, 2024, through October 1, 2024.
+See Exhibit G for the public notice memo.
+No public comments were received.

 Each quarter, the PPLs are public noticed for a three-week period.
-Further detail on public notices of the PPLs can be found in Exhibit B. Copies of this proposed IUP and PPLs are available to the public upon request.
+Further details on public notices of the PPLs can be found in Exhibit B. Copies of this proposed IUP and PPLs are available to the public upon request.
 The IUPs and PPLs are also posted on the SRF Loan Program website, and the public is encouraged to provide comment.